Jimmy-Jorge/Speedbyte-Restaurant-Automation/README.md

 &ast;*login will only work when a successful connection to the server that exists on adapter.cs.rutgers.edu:3000 is established*

 ## Documentation
-* Technical Documentation can be found under Dcoumentation > index.html
+* Technical Documentation can be found under Technical Dcoumentation > index.html
-* All other documentation can be found under Documentation
+* Demo 1 materials and finalized reports can be found under Documentation > &ast;
+* Integration & Unit Testing can be found in respective folders